saulcombes/Bioinformatics-Crash-Course/README.md

 - reflections
 - small utilities
 The aim is to build a complete, well‑documented foundation in bioinformatics that I can build on in future research and professional work.

-If you want, I can also generate:
-- a shorter version
-- a more formal academic tone
-- a more casual GitHub‑friendly tone
-- a banner description for the repo sidebar
-- a “How to navigate this repo” section
-Just tell me the style you want.